mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 I mainly focus on my main business in these retrospectives, but I had some fun this past month migrating my side projects off of Google Cloud Platform (GCP).

 I started using GCP about eight years ago.
-At the time, most cloud providers charge $10-20/mo to host a web app.
+At the time, most cloud providers charged $10-20/mo to host a web app.
 Google services like AppEngine and Firebase could scale down to $0/mo for small projects, which made experimentation attractive.
 I'm much more likely to publish a new project if I know I'm not committing myself to pay $20/mo indefinitely.

 Today, GCP is usually a poor solution for small projects.
 The services are so bloated and complex that it takes me about an hour of fiddling with settings and permissions to create and deploy a new, basic web app.
 Fortunately, there are great alternatives to GCP that offer lower costs, better development experience, and superior customer support (by which I mean *any* customer support).